MaaniBeigy/DescObs/README.md

 **various options** and incorporating the most available rigorous methods.

 # Getting started
+If you are an ubuntu user, you are going to need these non-R packages:
+`sudo apt install libcurl4-openssl-dev libssl-dev libxml2-dev libgsl-dev`

 The `DescObs` is available on github.
-To install it, use:
+To install it in `R`, use:

 ```r
 devtools::install_github('MaaniBeigy/DescObs')
 ```
 \* Note that this package is still under development.
 \* Pull requests are welcomed

-If you are an ubuntu user, you are going to need these non-R packages:
-`sudo apt install libcurl4-openssl-dev libssl-dev libxml2-dev libgsl-dev`

 \* This package is highly inspired by `dplyr`, `SciView`, `boot`, and `MBESS`.

 ```r
 # load required libraries